- Page Count: 693

 – Dorian still eats like a fine lady

-If the sexual content is what’s stopping you from reading this awesome story, just skip it.
-The pages in the US hardcover are:
+If the sexual content is what’s stopping you from reading this story, the pages in the US hardcover to skip are:

 – 350 to the top of 359